splendo/kaluga/test-utils/README.md

 }
 ```

+`testOnUIThread` also has a parameter `cancelScopeAfterTest` that is disable by default.
+With this enabled, the scope will be canceled with a custom cancellation exception after your test block is run, and the resulting cancellation exception is ignored.
+Other exceptions (including cancellation) will still surface as normal.

 ### Testing with Koin on the UI thread

 The `KoinUIThreadTest` class can be extended to configure Koin from the UI thread before running a test: